What Is Greenwashing?

-Hidden Trade-Offs: Brands may advertise a new change as green while ignoring its negative effects.
-For example, Starbucks introduced straw-free lids to avoid wasting plastic, but these new lids use more plastic than before.
+Brands may advertise a new change as green while ignoring its negative effects.
+For example, Starbucks introduced straw-free lids to avoid wasting plastic but it didn’t avoid greenwashing: these new lids use more plastic than before.

-Unfortunately, companies these days continue to practise greenwashing.
-One of the best things we can do to avoid it is to get familiar with recent greenwashing examples.
+Unfortunately, companies these days continue to practice false green claims.
+One of the best things we can do to avoid greenwashing is to get familiar with recent examples.
 Awareness of the tricks that are used can help us spot them more easily.
 Let’s take a look at some examples of greenwashing from the last couple of years.

 - Year: 2020

 - Who called it out: Earthsight